shariq1989/cookbook/content/recipe/zuppa_toscana.md

 1. In a [dutch oven](https://amzn.to/3sFYTY1), cook the sausage over medium heat until brown.
 2. Add the onions and garlic to the sausage mixture.
 Cook until the onions become translucent and soften.
 3. Add 4 cups of water and 1 tbsp Better Than Bouillon to the dutch oven.
-Then, add the potatoes.
-Season with the oregano, garlic powder, salt, and pepper.
+Then, add the potatoes; season with oregano, garlic powder, salt, and pepper.
 4. Cook the soup on low-medium heat for 1 hour, stirring occasionally.
 5. Off heat, mix in the kale and heavy cream about 10 minutes before serving.